oxfox22/freebsd-remote-crypto-no_drive_mirror-/README.md

 # FreeBSD disk encryption with zfs, mirroring and remote-boot functionality
-##This fork usese only one disc (instead two mirrord discs) and should run on FreeBSD 13.2 and 14.0
+##This fork usese only one drive (instead two mirrord drives) and should run on FreeBSD 13.2 and 14.0

 This repository contiains some scripts to help you set up a nearly full-disk-encrypted FreeBSD where you can enter the password via ssh.